MCFpy/mcf/docs/source/FAQ.rst

 - **What's the difference between ordered and unordered variables?**

   Ordered variables are numerical variables that have a natural order, such as age or income.
-Unordered variables, also known as categorical variables, are variables that don't have a natural order, such as gender or nationality.
+To increase the speed of the **mcf** algorithm, specify binary variables also as ordered ones.
+Unordered variables, also known as categorical variables, are variables that don’t have a natural order, such as occupation or nationality.

 Troubleshooting
 ---------------